ninjabox77/cminor/README.md

 }
 ```

-<b>Note</b>: Do not have high expectations on this compiler.
-There is a good possibility that you will encounter compile problems or miscompilations if you attempt to compile a program other than the compiler itself.
+<b>Note</b>: There is a good possibility that you will encounter compile problems or miscompilations if you attempt to compile a program other than the compiler itself.
 This is basically a one-man project, and I have spent only a few months of my spare time so far.